Nitrokey/nitrokey-documentation/pro/gpa.rst

-Setup with Gnu Privacy Assistant (GPA)
+Setup With Gnu Privacy Assistant (GPA)
 =======================================================

 This document describes how to use Gnu Privacy Assistant (GPA) to set up the Nitrokey for its first usage.